james947/WeConnect/README.md

 ---
 To run the tests assert that the virtual environment is activated:

-* activate virtual env
+* Activate virtual env
-* install pip requirements - ```pip -r requirements.txt```
+* Install pip requirements - ```pip -r requirements.txt```
-* run nosetests
+* Run nosetests

 Built With
 ---
 1. Flask
 2. Json {}

 Documentation
 ---
-You can access the doc weconnect13.docs.apiary.io/#
+You can access the docs weconnect13.docs.apiary.io/#

 Versioning
 ---
-Version 0.0.1
+- Version 0.0.1

 Contributing
 ---
-Contributing to the development of this app is allowed just fork it!!! do changes and create a pull request...
+- Contributing to the development of this app is allowed just fork it!!! do changes and create a pull request...

 Authors
 ---
 * James Muriuki

 Acknowledgments
-===
+---
 1. Andela kenya
-2. Cohort 25
+2. Flavian
+3. PMusonye
+4. Georgreen